mjhito/sbom-admission-policy-demo/README.md

 ## SBOM Admission Policy Demo

-This demo showcases how to use [Snyk](snyk.io) container sbom feature alongside (ORAS)[oras.land], Gatekeeper (OPA) and Ratify to ensure that only images with valid SBOMs are deployed to a Kubernetes environments.
+This demo showcases how to use [Snyk](snyk.io) container sbom feature alongside [ORAS](oras.land) , Gatekeeper (OPA) and Ratify to ensure that only images with valid SBOMs are deployed to a Kubernetes environments.

 The [snyk container sbom](https://docs.snyk.io/snyk-cli/commands/container-sbom) feature generates an SBOM for a container image.